The charged constituent of the nucleus

 Structure of the proton

 Nuclei are made up of two similar components called nucleons: the proton and the neutron.
 The positive electrical charge of the proton is equal and opposite to the negative charge atomic electrons.
 This charge, called ‘e’, is an ‘elementary’ electric charge.
-The proton is a very small particle with a radius of under a millionth of a billionth of a metre.
+The proton is a very small particle with a radius of under a millionth of a billionth of a meter.
 Despite its size, the proton is a complex particle made up of even smaller particles: quarks.
 For most phenomena linked to radioactivity, however, this internal structure can be ignored.

 © IN2P3 ©